skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 >
 >
 > Thordek did well here.
 He's a fighter and it's not like he has much
-> in the way of Charisma or diplomacy, but this was more about
+> in the way of charisma or diplomacy, but this was more about
-> roleplaying than roleplaying so that didn't hurt him.
+> roleplaying than rollplaying so that didn't hurt him.
 >
 > This dwarven general was a funny (odd) fellow and we had a lot of
 > fun with this conversation as two dwarves hammering out the details